LaPolice/pythonIntro/source/content/lists.rst

 String indexes and slices
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Indexes and slices also work with strings, since they are also ordered sequences.
+Indexes and slices also work with strings, after all they are ordered sequences as well.

 Characters in a string can be accessed by their index::